-Earlier this month, the news of Anthony Bourdain’s untimely death created a media frenzy and left fans around the world in a state of visceral shock.
+The news of Anthony Bourdain’s untimely death in June last year created a media frenzy and left fans around the world in a state of visceral shock.
 Through his bestselling books and the documentary shows he hosted on the Travel Channel and CNN, Bourdain had become an icon.
 He was the patron saint of food-loving travelers and like many people who may be reading this, he felt a special connection with Japan.
 That connection ran so deep that he once wrote he’d “pick Tokyo in a second” if he had to live in one city for the rest of his life.

 One way Bourdain’s life might have touched the lives of Japanophiles is through the previous episodes of his two shows, No Reservations and Parts Unknown, where he visited places like Osaka, Hokkaido, Tokyo, Okinawa, Ishikawa, and Tochigi.
 If you go back and watch those old episodes, the individual who inspired such a boundless sense of adventure and discovery in other travelers lives on — even if the memory of him is at times tinged with melancholy now.